adzguy/WeSplit/README.md

 # WeSplit

 It is an iOS application using SwiftUI.
-The app basicly helps restaurant customers split their bill according to people size.
+The app basicly helps restaurant customers split their bill according to people size and percentage of tip.

 ![WeSplit App Demo](/demo.gif)